DarioJejer/DarioJejer/README.md

 #### Do Smart

   - An interactive task manager app with multiple functionalities on an minimalist design.
-Develop from scratch within a week utilizing .Net framework.
+Developed from scratch within a week utilizing .Net framework.
   - Using ASP MVC for the back-end (controller-action pattern), Razor on the front-end (plain views) using vanilla JS for DOM manipulations and plain CSS, and Entity as the ORM (laying down migrations for easy deployment) connected to a SQLServer database.
   - Implemented with authentication and deployed as a WebApp on azure.
 <p align='center'>